Team-Lycoris/Firework/README.md

 # Firework

 Setup:
-- For how to setup the server, see the README in the server directory.
+- First setup the server, see the README in the server directory.
-- For how to setup the website, see the README in the website directory.
+- Then setup the website, see the README in the website directory.